PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/README.md

     * *******************/
     window?.psaccountsVue?.init();

-    // Check if Account is associated before displaying Billing component if(window.psaccountsVue.isOnboardingCompleted() == true)
+    // Check if Account is associated before displaying the Billing component if(window.psaccountsVue.isOnboardingCompleted() == true)
     {
         /*********************
         * PrestaShop Billing *
         * *******************/
         const onCloseModal = async (data) => {
-          // When a modal is closed we need to update the context await Promise.all([currentModal.close(), updateCustomerProps(data)]);
+          // When a modal is closed, we need to update the context await Promise.all([currentModal.close(), updateCustomerProps(data)]);
         };